elatov/elatov.github.io/_posts/2012-09-10-blitz-io-tests-against-apache-worker-apache-prefork-apache-with-php-fpm-and-nginx-with-php-fpm.md

 > **Results:**
 > 1,667 HITS WITH 0 ERRORS & 491 TIMEOUTS

 The results were very close, and I saved 24MB of memory, it was worth it.
-This saved a bunch of memory, **nginx** is way smaller and liked mentioned in the above pages it&#8217;s *event-driven* and not process driven like *Apache*.
+This saved a bunch of memory, **nginx** is way smaller and liked mentioned in the above pages it's *event-driven* and not process driven like *Apache*.
 In my opinion if are using a VPS with less than a 1GB of RAM then definitely go for **nginx**, if you have more than that, then go with *Apache*.
 Even though your *Apache* process will take up more RAM, the performance gain with MPM **worker** will be worth it .
 Now if you still want to increase how many hits your site can handle, you can setup caching:

 *   <a href="http://www.axelsegebrecht.com/how-to/install-nginx-apc-varnish-wordpress-and-w3-cache-128mb-vps/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.axelsegebrecht.com/how-to/install-nginx-apc-varnish-wordpress-and-w3-cache-128mb-vps/']);" class="broken_link">Install Nginx With APC, Varnish, WordPress And W3 Cache On A 128MB VPS</a>
 *   <a href="http://www.ewanleith.com/blog/900/10-million-hits-a-day-with-wordpress-using-a-15-server" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.ewanleith.com/blog/900/10-million-hits-a-day-with-wordpress-using-a-15-server']);">10 Million hits a day with WordPress using a $15 server</a>